Michael Penn: Career

-Penn has produced recordings for Aimee Mann, The Wallflowers and Liz Phair.

 In August 2005, Penn released Mr. Hollywood Jr., 1947 on his own Mimeograph Records label.
 Its songs are set against the background of post-World War II Los Angeles; Penn said he chose the year because of several notable events that took place then, including the passage of the National Security Act and the invention of the transistor.
 The album was reissued by Legacy Recordings in April 2007 with bonus tracks from a KCRW session.

 The reissue came in conjunction with Legacy's release of Palms and Runes, Tarot and Tea: A Michael Penn Collection, a compilation that includes several alternate versions and previously unreleased songs.
 Penn said his goal in compiling, ordering tracks for and producing Palms and Runes was to "make it feel like an album" in its own right.

 In late 2009, Penn composed the music for the film That Evening Sun.
 In 2012, Penn began work as the composer for the HBO TV show Girls.
 In January 2013, the Girls Vol. 1 soundtrack was released on iTunes.
 The album contained a new song by Michael Penn titled "On Your Way", which was featured in the finale of Season 1.

 He also joined the crew of Showtime's Masters of Sex in 2013 as series composer.
 The show's pilot episode was initially set to be scored by Thomas Newman, but this did not come to fruition and Penn scored both the pilot and the rest of the series.

 In 2018, he joined Good Girls on NBC and Here and Now on HBO as a composer.
 In 2020, Penn released a new single, "A Revival".
 It was his first non-soundtrack work in 15 years.

 Personal life

 Penn met fellow singer-songwriter Aimee Mann, and during the recording of her album I'm with Stupid (to which Penn contributed), the two struck up a friendship, which blossomed into romance and their subsequent marriage on December 29, 1997.
 Together with manager Michael Hausman they formed United Musicians, an independent music collective founded on "the principle that every artist should be able to retain copyright ownership of the work he or she has created and that this ownership is the basis for artistic strength and true independence."
 Penn and Mann live in Los Angeles.

-His niece is actress Dylan Penn.
+His niece and nephew are actors Dylan Penn and Hopper Penn.